pret/poketcg/STYLE_GUIDE.md

 ```

 ```
-; check if a pokemon card has enough energy attached to it in order to use a move ; input:
+; check if a pokemon card has enough energy attached to it in order to use an attack ; input:
 ;   d = deck index of card (0 to 59)
 ;   e = attack index (0 or 1)
 ;   wAttachedEnergies and wTotalAttachedEnergies
 ; returns: carry if not enough energy, nc if enough energy.
-_CheckIfEnoughEnergiesToMove: ; 48ac (1:48ac)
+_CheckIfEnoughEnergiesToAttack: ; 48ac (1:48ac)
 ```

 ```